 Instructions issued to Network Operators in England and Wales to activate a Distribution Restoration Zone Plan will be issued by The Company as Emergency Instructions.
 Network Operators will then proceed in accordance with the provisions of the Distribution Restoration Zone Plan.
 Such instructions will be deemed to be Emergency Instructions under BC2.9.2.2 (iii).
 The Network Operator will be responsible for the operation of the Distribution Restoration Zone which will take into account the capabilities of Restoration Contractors’ Plant and Apparatus and other Plant and Apparatus within the Network Operator’s System.
 A Restoration Contractor may reject an Emergency Instruction but only on safety grounds (relating to personnel or plant) and this must be notified to The Network Operator immediately.
 Such instructions shall be pursuant to the terms of the Distribution Restoration Zone Plan.

-In Scotland SPT and/or SHETL as relevant may issue instructions (which shall be deemed to be Emergency Instructions) to relevant Scottish Network Operators to activate one or more Distribution Restoration Zone Plans.
+In Scotland, SPT and/or SHETL as relevant may issue instructions (which shall be deemed to be Emergency Instructions) to relevant Scottish Network Operators to activate one or more Distribution Restoration Zone Plans.
 Network Operators in Scotland will be responsible for the operation of the relevant Distribution Restoration Zone which will take into account the capabilities of Restoration Contractors’ Plant and Apparatus and other Plant and Apparatus within the Network Operator’s System.
 A Restoration Contractor may reject an Emergency Instruction but only on safety grounds (relating to personnel or plant) and this must be notified to the relevant Scottish Network Operator immediately.
 Such instructions shall be pursuant to the terms of the Distribution Restoration Zone Plan.

 (b) System Restoration following a Partial Shutdown where the Balancing Mechanism has not been suspended